 Considered as a most picture square and photographer destination.
 Due to its fascinating shapes and easy accessibility this famous dune provides fantastic panoramic views of the surrounding desert landscape.
 Dune 45 of the Namib Desert was created by the dry sand by the consistent wind from the coast of Namibia.
 These sand dunes 300 meters above the desert level and near to lagoons, wetland and coast.
 However, dunes are around 5 thousand years old and red in color due to iron oxide.

-5. Stargaze
+5. Enjoy Stargaze

 Due to dark nights and limitless desert areas creates optimal conditions for viewing the southern constellations in Namib Desert.
 Its clear night skies, making it an ideal location for stargazing and astrophotography.
-Suitable places for even astronomers and complete novices and luxury and expertise for a steller stargazing holiday.
+Suitable places for even astronomers and complete novices and luxury or expertise for a steller stargazing holiday.
 Namibian climates and landscapes, dry cloudless skies, minimal contamination by artificial lighting and less air pollution makes a perfect destination for stargazing.

 6. Visit Sesriem Canyon

-It is a narrow, deep canyon carved by the Tsauchab River and which offers perfect opportunities for hiking and exploring Namib Desert.
+It is a narrow, deep canyon carved by the Tsauchab River and which offers perfect opportunities for hiking and great place to exploring Namib Desert.
 One of the most interesting facts about Sesriem Canyon is its resilience in the arid desert environments.
 Its towering canyon walls provide shade and Sesriem canyon serves as a corridor for wildlife especially during dry summer seasons.

 From the Sossusvlei to Etosha National Park Namib has a rich wildlife heritages.
 Namib Desert is home to a variety of unique wildlife, including oryx, springbok, aardvark, aardwolf, black rhino, buffalo, elephants, giraffe, hyena leopard, lion puku and various reptiles are available more in numbers.
 May to October are the most recommended months to explore these wildlife and reptiles.